WhatsApp, Gmail roped into tougher EU privacy proposal

 Tuesday's proposal would allow telecom companies to use customer metadata - such as the duration and location of calls - to provide additional services and make more money, something they are barred from doing under the current rules.

-However the telecoms industry said the proposal still imposed stricter obligations on them than on web companies.

-"Unlike others, telcos risk being prevented from expanding consumer choice by using traffic and location data for big data analytics, IoT (Internet of Things) and connected driving services," said Lise Fuhr, director general of ETNO, the European telecoms lobby.

-The review of the so-called e-privacy law will also require web browsers to ask users upon installation whether they want to allow websites to place cookies on their browsers.
-A previous leaked version would have forced browsers to set the default settings as not allowing cookies.
+The review of the so-called e-privacy law will also force web browsers to have their default setting as not allowing personalised online advertising based on browsing habits.
+Instead, users will be asked to opt in to allow websites to place cookies on their browsers.

 "It's up to our people to say yes or no," said Andrus Ansip, Commission vice-president for the digital single market.